-There is a lot of unnecessary negativity surrounding bankruptcy in society.
+There is a lot of unnecessary negativity surrounding bankruptcy.
 Filers feel guilty, ashamed, and think if they just stick out their repayment they’ll eventually be able to see the light at the end of the tunnel.
 But that light may never shine through, and you may do more damage to your financial life than if you just took the first step to cutting the cord with your debts.

-“Most people don’t want to file for bankruptcy because of the stigma associated with it, so why not reframe the situation?” asks bankruptcy expert Steve Rhodes.
+“Most people don’t want to file for bankruptcy because of the stigma associated with it, so why not reframe the situation?” asks bankruptcy expert Steve Rhode.
 “When you look at bankruptcy as the only legal option to eliminate your debt and get protection from your creditors, you can see it in a whole new light.
 There is no doubt that in most situations, filing bankruptcy is the fastest way out of debt for the least amount of money.”

 The truth is, bankruptcy isn’t the end of the world.
 It may save your financial life.
 Let’s look at how and why personal bankruptcy may be your best option.